 After meeting with German officials, Cumhuriyet Editor-in-Chief Can Dundar spoke with DW.
 The dissident Turkish journalist harshly criticized the EU's controversial refugee deal with President Recep Tayyip Erdogan.

-the Turkish daily newspaper Cumhuriyet, traveled to Berlin this week as part of a program organized by Reporters Without Borders.
+Can Dundar, the editor-in-chief of Turkish journalists plan to appeal sentencesthe Turkish daily newspaper Cumhuriyet, traveled to Berlin this week as part of a program organized by Reporters Without Borders.
 Dundar met with Bundestag President Norbert Lammert, Foreign Minister Frank-Walter Steinmeier, government spokesman Steffen Seibert and Christoph Heusgen, the foreign policy adviser to Chancellor Angela Merkel, in addition to parliamentarians from various parties.

 DW: You met with high-level authorities in Berlin.
 Can you share the expectations you conveyed and the responses you received?